where to sweat, eat and stay in ojai

 posted: July 16, 2014

-Inhabited centuries ago by the Chumash Indians, the bucolic, sunny Southern California town of Ojai, just 130 km (80 miles) southwest of L.A., is best known for three things: world-class resorts and detox spas, a thriving arts scene, and the outdoors.
+Inhabited centuries ago by the Chumash Indians, the bucolic, sunny Southern California town of Ojai, just 130 km (80 miles) northwest of L.A., is best known for three things: world-class resorts and detox spas, a thriving arts scene, and the outdoors.
 Nicknamed Shangri-La for its storybook-like setting (1930s classic film Lost Horizon was shot here), the low-key, Mediterranean-inspired city is dotted with sand-hued Spanish Colonial Revival-style buildings, orange groves, trolley cars, and a slew of hiking and biking trails.
 From art galleries to weekly Sunday farmers markets, horseback riding, and sacred sites fit for reflection, meditation, and yoga, there’s definitely a lot of ground to cover.

 Marked by a mosaic-tiled fountain in the shape of a large, lounging lizard, the Emerald Iguana Inn is situated just minutes from downtown Ojai.
 The woodsy property framed by Sycamore and Pepper trees features one- and two-bedroom cottages (think river rock stone walls, Craftsman-style pendant lights, and wood-burning stove fireplaces), a swimming pool, and in-room spa treatments.
 To balance charkas and soothe sore muscles post-hiking, book the Double Iguana ($190; 2hrs), or opt for the Foot Delight ($95; 1hr) with a rose petal foot soak followed by a cucumber mask.
 Nearby, the Ojai Valley Inn+Spa is a local favourite with a storied past.
 Built in 1923 by glass tycoon Edward D. Libbey, the 305-room resort is a luxury playground with four swimming pools, an 18-hole championship golf course, tennis courts, and a 31,000-square-foot Moroccan-inspired spa.
 Fitness offerings include guided morning walks, trail runs, geocaching, daily bike rentals, yoga, spinning, stretching, boot camp, and TRX classes.
 Take a painting class, create a personal mandala, or blend your own perfume in a custom, aroma-blending course.